Jodao/tma-dashboard/README.md

 ## Implementation Details

 This webpage was created in the form of a SPA (Single Page Application) using React, and Semantic UI for styling.

 Its functioning is based on performing requests to TMA's API (URL_API_TMA) whenever it needs data.
 Additionally, requests related to adaptation rules are redirected to and from TMA's Planning API (URL_PLANNING).
 Whenever requests sent from the webpage involve timestamps, they are converted to UTC before arriving at the API.

+The webpage uses libraries to provide some of its main features:
+ -  `Chart.js` to create charts
+ -  `Reaflow`, with few customization, to generate the tree structure of quality models
+ -  `jsPDF` to generate a pdf file with a chart image

+To communicate with TMA's API, the `axios` library is used and a module ([ApiModule.js](tma-dashboard/src/utils/api/ApiModule.js)) contains all the communication methods.
+Also, the client-side input validation resides in [ApiModule.js](tma-dashboard/src/utils/ValidInputs.js) file.

 ## Authors
 * João Ribeiro